Compare Tree Risk Assessment Quotes

 When renting a stump grinder, you will need at least a 13HP machine.
 This costs about $110 from 4 hours from Homedept.
 This does not include delivery and pickup of the machine.

-There are several hidden dangers attached to DIY tree root removal.
-These are dangers that both professionals and anyone trying to remove tree roots must know about and take caution.
+There are several hidden dangers attached to DIY tree stump removal.
+These are dangers that both professionals and anyone trying to remove tree root system must know about and take caution.

 Damaging the tree

 Roots are an important component of trees’ health.
 They facilitate water uptake and support.
 As a result of trying to remove surface roots, any injuries or damages can cause serious effects to the tree.
 Serious damage to the roots can affect the health of the tree significantly.

 Knowing which roots to remove and at what point to sever them is crucial.